computersarecool/night_walker/README.md

   <img src="https://dummyimage.com/50/ed243f/ed243f.jpg" alt="Proton-Powder Flavor" style="width: 50px;"/>
   > The Official Color representations of NightWalker's Cherry, Nectarine, Lemon, Apple, Electricity, Plum Crazy, Powder and Proton Powder flavors

-# What is this?
+# What is NightWalker
 ### A Colorful MEAN App for a colorful clothing line

   NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past.
 It is inspired by the 80s and designed in 3D.

-  This is the code for the NightWalker MEAN Web App and the rest of this README is just notes for how to get standard and notes from the its development
+  **This is the code for the NightWalker MEAN Web App** and the rest of this README is just notes for how to get standard and notes from the its development

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")